Customizing User Environment#

 Project Jupyter maintains the jupyter/docker-stacks repository, which contains ready to use Docker images.
 Each image includes a set of commonly used science and data science libraries and tools.
 They also provide excellent documentation on how to choose a suitable image.

-If you wish to use another image from jupyter/docker-stacks than the base-notebook used by default, such as the datascience-notebook image containing useful tools and libraries for data science, complete these steps:
+For example, to use the datascience-notebook image containing useful tools and libraries for data science, complete these steps:

 config.yamlfile to specify the image.
 For example: